-A checklist for every new location I arrive
+A to-do checklist for digital nomads in every new location

 As I travel from one place to another, I open a new checklist for every new location.
 I work my best on completing that list before I move on to the next place and start a new list.
 We will go over that list in this post.
 Hopefully, some of the things will be useful for you, and maybe even inspire you.
 I have to say that it’s best if you work on your own list – customised for your personality and preferences.

 The reason for making this checklist is very simple and it’s this – don’t be a leaf in the wind.
 I already know what I like and need to be happy and stable, and now I just have to get it in each base.
 Well, this is not entirely true.
 About 5% of the list changes in each base I go to (and I’m happy it does) as my preferences keep on changing, technologies and resources change, and I also understand how to do things better.